How to save money on postage

 Safety is our priority

-Avoid locking yourself in one carrier
+Avoid locking yourself in with one carrier

 Use zone skipping